 Step 2: Uncover Your Real Estate Keywords

 The second step in your real estate SEO strategy is to uncover your real estate keywords.
-A keyword is a phrase that someone types into a search engine as part of their search.
+A keyword is a phrase that someone types into Google or any other search engine as part of their search.
 For example, the phrase “Orange County Homes For Sale” would be considered one SEO keyword.

 In regards to SEO for real estate websites, every site will have two types of keywords that they can rank for: Short Tail and Long Tail.